One Set of Rules for Formal Proceedings

 Why This Baseline Matters

-Having a single procedural baseline protects everyone involved.
-Beneficiaries, personal representatives, and creditors all operate under the same rules for filing documents, receiving notice, and presenting evidence.
-When a dispute arises, parties can rely on established procedures rather than guessing how the court will handle the situation.
+A single set of rules protects everyone involved.
+Beneficiaries, personal representatives, and creditors all operate under the same framework.
+These rules cover filing documents, receiving notice, and presenting evidence.